caseylam/python-ay250-homeworks/final_project/README.md

 Before the Flask app can be used, populate_database.py must be run.

+The database is called `microlensing.db` and consists of two tables, `alerts` and `photometry`.
+The primary key for `alerts` is `alert_name`.
+The table also contains the microlensing parameters reported by the alert system, as well as URLs to the original alert pages, among other information.
+In `photometry`, `alert_name` is the foreign key.
+Each row in the table also contains the date, magnitude, magnitude uncertainty, and telescope information for each observation.

 ### Final project practicalities
 This project uses a lot of concepts from the web and databases lectures.
 There is also a bit of numpy/pandas and parallelization usage.